jjlumagbas/1370/README.md

 Lab submissions have to be made during lab time, except when otherwise noted, so show up to lab!

-### Homework

-Homeworks are bigger lab exercises (or maybe mini-projects), that ask you to integrate different topics discussed in class.
-These are to be performed outside of class time (as the name implies).

-Except for as noted (e.g. Homework 1) homeworks will be done in randomly-assigned pairs, a different pair each time.
-However, working in the pair is optional (although encouraged!).
-When the homework is released, we'll assign pairs during lecture time, and you can decide then to work together, or individually.

-## Expectations

-How to do well in this course:

-- **Set a target grade!** Do it this week, week 1.
-Would you like to ace the course?
-Just barely pass?
-Plug some numbers into our [grading scheme](#grading) to see how much work (or how little) you'll actually need to do to hit your target.
-- **Block off time weekly** (or daily!) to work on course requirements outside of class time.
-Budget at least 5-8 hours per week apart from the lectures and labs to work on readings, homeworks, and studying for exams.
-- **Programming is a skill**, like playing an instrument.
-You can't learn to play a guitar just by reading a book, same with programming.
-Run the examples from the readings and lectures on your own computer (or in the lab), modify them to see how the program behavior changes.
-Show up to all the labs, and work on the assignments!
-- **Start working on the homeworks early.** ([I know, this coming from a chronic procrastinator.](https://www.ted.com/talks/tim_urban_inside_the_mind_of_a_master_procrastinator) Do what I say, not what I do.)
-To this day I underestimate how long a programming problem is going to take, and if I'm going to get stuck on anything (and I always get stuck on *something*).
-- **Ask for help.** If something's not clear in lecture, put your hand up.
-If you get stuck on something with the homeworks, send me an email.
-Meet me during office hours.
-It's my job to open opportunities for students to ask help, your job to take them.
-- **When short on time, submit partial work** for partial credit.
-The emphasis of this course is on the process of problem solving, with the correct solution being a side effect of the process followed well.
-To that end, do what you can, and show me what you did in the time allotted.
-- **Don't copy code!** Don't even look at someone else's code.
-[And especially don't turn in any code that's not your own.](#academic-honesty)
-- **Exams will be easy** if you do all of the above.

 ## Course policies

 ### Communication